jorgeallegue/group_pass_calculator_based_on_age_of_visitors/README.md

 ![Console View 2](static/images/console_view2.png "Console View 2")

-If the intention of the user was to start a new age group, the user must hit "Y" and "enter".
-At this point an additional option is offered to the user: if "enter" was hit by mistake, the software allows to hit any character to go back and add additional ages to the group.
+- If "enter" was hit by mistake, the software allows to hit any character to go back and add additional ages to the group.

-However, if the original intention of the user was to start a new age group, the user must clic "Y" & "enter".
+- If the intention of the user was indeed to start a new age group, the user must hit "Y" and "enter".

 ![Console View 3](static/images/console_view3.png "Console View 3")

-At this stage, the user must hit "Y" & "enter" again to start with a new group and to clean the console:
+At this stage, the user must hit "Y" & "enter" again to start with a new group as intended and to clean the console:

 ![Console View 4](static/images/console_view4.png "Console View 4")

 ## Execution Example: exit program

-If the intention of the user is to exit the program, the user must hit any character & "enter" or hit "enter" when found in this step:
+If the intention of the user is to exit the program, the user must hit any character & "enter" or hit "enter" when found in this stage:

 ![Console View 3](static/images/console_view3.png "Console View 3")